-Your Hexapod contains either absolute feedback devices or incremental feedback sensors.
-When you enable the Hexapod, it operates based on its feedback type.
+Your hexapod contains either absolute feedback devices or incremental feedback sensors.
+When you enable the hexapod, it operates based on its feedback type.

-8.1.
 Hexapod That Has Absolute Feedback Devices

-This type of Hexapod does not move.
-The controller uses the absolute position of each strut to calculate the current position and orientation of the Hexapod.
+This type of hexapod does not move.
+The controller uses the absolute position of each strut to calculate the current position and orientation of the hexapod.

-8.2.
 Hexapod That Has Incremental Feedback Sensors

-This type of Hexapod starts to move and does a reference cycle only if it did not previously complete one.
-If this Hexapod previously completed a reference cycle, it moves to the mid-travel position.
+This type of hexapod starts to move and does a reference cycle only if it did not previously complete one.
+If this hexapod previously completed a reference cycle, it moves to the mid-travel position.

-Chapter 9: Disabling Hexapod Transformations
+Chapter 9: Disable Hexapod Transformations

-To disable the real-time Hexapod kinematics, issue the macro that follows.
+To disable the real-time hexapod kinematics, issue the macro that follows.